mulle-c/mulle-container/dox/API_POINTERARRAY.md

 ```

 Return the last element from `array`, if **notakey** is returned,
-then thre is no last element.
+then there is no last element.

 ### `mulle_pointerarray_remove_last`